coaxial/generator-molecule-lxd-role/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Ansible role testing with molecule using LXD instead of Docker

+This Yeoman generator will create a new Ansible role with the necessary configuration to test it using [Molecule](https://molecule.readthedocs.io/en/latest/) on Travis CI (optional).
+It will run the Molecule tests using LXD containers instead of Docker containers.

+## Why LXD instead of Docker

+LXD containers run a full system including an init system out of the box and are extremely close to the actual metal or VM hosts usually targetted by Ansible.
+I find LXD containers much better suited at testing Ansible roles, rather than shoe-horning additional systems into a Docker container to simulate a real host.

+LXD is more like a VM but with a container footprint.
+It's based on LXC and it's great.
+To learn more, see [the official website](http://linuxcontainers.org/).

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-molecule-lxd-role using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).